50+ Common (& Not So Common) Literary Devices for 2024

 And next time you write, see if you can weave in a common literary device or two, for emphasis, for art, or just for grins and giggles.

-As you learn to notice and absorb literary text into your craft — the way a kung-fu master absorbs the basic foundations of his form — you will find yourself becoming a more versatile, expressive, skillful writer.
+As you learn to notice and absorb literary text into your craft — the way a kung-fu master absorbs the basic foundations of his form — you’ll find yourself becoming a more versatile, expressive, skillful writer.

 It’s a bit like having a variety of colors to choose from as a painter.
 Sure, you can draw a decent portrait with just a stick of charcoal, but imagine what you could do if you had an entire palette.